 In every corner of the country, job markets are troubled.
-A year ago, meaningful job losses were occurring in over 90% of the nation's more than 380 metropolitan areas (see Chart 2).
+A year ago, meaningful job losses were occurring in more than 90% of the nation's 384 metropolitan areas (see Chart 2).
 Even now, three-fourths of the nation's metro areas are experiencing losses.
-In most past recessions, a sizable region or two avoided the downturn; this time no area of the country has been spared.
-This has undermined one of the nation's historical strengths: workers' willingness and ability to move.iii In the past, a laid-off auto worker from Michigan might relocate to Florida; a displaced aerospace worker in Southern California could move to Las Vegas.
+In most past recessions, one or more regions avoided the downturn; this time no area of the country has been spared.
+This has undermined one of the nation's historical strengths: workers' ability to relocate.
+In the past, a laid-off auto worker from Michigan might move to Florida, and a displaced aerospace worker in Southern California could seek work in Las Vegas.
 Today, unemployment rates in Florida and Las Vegas are in the double digits.